 \subsubsection{Network engineering.}Extensive architectures have been proposed since the successful implementation of a large-scale CNN\cite{krizhevsky2012imagenet}.
 Bengio~\etal~\cite{bengio2007scaling} state that if more complex problems are to be solved, either depth or width needs to be increased.
 Delalleau~\etal~\cite{delalleau2011shallow} show that for some specially constructed polynomial functions, the shallow network needs the number of neurons growing exponentially so that its fitting effect can match the polynomial growing deep network, while the generalization ability of the wide and shallow network is poor.
 Due to the difficulty of gradient propagation, the simple increase of depth reaches saturation and even reduces the performance of the network, while ResNet proposes a simple identity skipping connection to alleviate the optimization problem of the deep network.

 \subsubsection{Advanced feature extraction.} Low-level features such as contours, edges, colors, textures, and shapes contain more positional and detailed information but less semantic knowledge compared to higher-level features.
 While semantic segmentation is a pixel-level classification task that requires learning more advanced features to improve the performance of the network.
 Many multi-scale feature fusion methods are proposed accordingly\cite{chen2014semantic,chen2016attention,hariharan2015hypercolumns,xia2016zoom}.
 Chen~\etal~\cite{chen2014semantic} introduces a scheme to deal with pixel classification problems by combining CNN and a probability graph model, but this mode has high complexity and high training cost.
-Hariharan . present a hyper-column pattern to achieve fine-grained localization of the target and simultaneous segmentation, yet it cannot capture the whole semantic information.
+Hariharan ~\etal~\cite{hariharan2015hypercolumns}. present a hyper-column pattern to achieve fine-grained localization of the target and simultaneous segmentation, yet it cannot capture the whole semantic information.
 Liu~\etal~\cite{liu2016ssd} suggest an approach of the Single Shot Detector (SSD) that can separately predict multi-scale features and then synthesize the results, but it doesn't incorporate multi-scale features.
 Zhao~\etal~\cite{zhao2017pyramid} design a structure of Pyramid Scene Parsing Network which uses a pyramid pooling layer to obtain advanced features and fuse them with low-level features into the full connection layer and achieved better performance.

 \subsubsection{Attention mechanism} The attention mechanism ignores irrelevant information and focuses on the crucial portion.
 It is widely used in various types of deep learning tasks such as natural language processing, image recognition, and speech recognition.
 According to whether it is differentiable or not, attention mechanism can be divided into two types, soft attention\cite{xiao2015application,jaderberg2015spatial,wang2017residual,du2018interaction} and hard attention\cite{zhao2017diversified,stollenga2014deep}, which have distinct emphasis.
 When selecting information, soft attention calculates the weighted average of multiple input information and then inputs it into the neural network for calculation.
 On the contrary, hard attention selects the information at a single position in the input sequence, such as randomly selecting a piece of information or selecting the information with the highest probability, and this step is indifferentiable\cite{mnih2014recurrent}.
 However, soft attention is differentiable, which means that the weight of attention can be learned by using a neural network to calculate the gradient and to propagate forward and feedback backward.